Wisaacj/Mesa-Auctions/README.md

 > analysis - Data analysis notebooks used in the hypothesis analysis section of the report

-> auctions - Agent-based model of second price auctions
+> auctions - Agent-based model of second price auctions (see model design)

 > data - All datasets used for data analysis